PrestaShop/prestashop-specs/back-office/localization-currencies-list-add-edit.md

 ### Currencies Page

-On the Currencies Page, every edited currency will be mark as “edited” next to their name on the currencies list.
+On the Currencies Page, every edited currency will be marked as “edited” next to their name on the currencies list.

 ![list currencies](../.gitbook/assets/list_currency.PNG)

+When an alternative currency is added the icon user from material design next to the name to symbolize this currency was created by the merchant.

-NB: after the migration, the activation exchange rate is on the bottom of the list.
+NB: after the migration, the activation exchange rate is at the bottom of the list.

 ### Delete a currency

-If I delete a currency, the currency should be hide from the BO's currency list but it must be kept to display the orders made in the deleted currency.
+If I delete a currency, the currency should be hidden from the BO's currency list but it must be kept to display the orders made in the deleted currency.
 If no orders have been made with the currency, the currency can be definitely deleted.

 ## DESIGN